nios-students/docs/wiki/FAQ'S.md

 - ODE HALL TICKET [8](https://sdmis.nios.ac.in/registration/hall-ticket) MUST book seat and loged in*
 - X [9](https://x.com/niostwit)

+## How to Get a Character Certificate from NIOS?

+If you're a [NIOS](https://nios-students.pages.dev/wiki/Glossary.html#:~:text=NIOS%3A%20National%20Institute%20of%20Open%20Schooling.%20Link%20to%20section) student and applying to a college or government institution that’s asking for a **Character certificate**, you’ve probably run into a wall.
+Here's the truth — and how to deal with it:

+> [!WARNING]
+> NIOS does not issue character certificates.
+Neither does CBSE — because it's not the board’s job.
+In traditional schools, these certificates are issued by the school Principal based on your conduct, attendance, and overall behavior.

+NIOS is an open board, so there's usually no regular school or daily interaction.
+That’s why your study centre won’t give you one and frankly, it doesn’t make sense for them to.

+**If a college or university asks?**

+If you're applying to a State or Central govt.
+Clg/uni, and they ask for a Character Certificate, just tell them you studied under an open board (NIOS).
+Most institutions will understand this once you clarify.
+But — if they still insist on a certificate, here are your options:
+- Ask your study centre If they’re cooperative and you had some level of interaction (e.g., attending PCP classes), they might issue a certificate.
+- Visit your local police station Many students get a character certificate issued by the police after a basic background check.
+It’s official and widely accepted.
+- Create a character affidavit through a notary If the above don’t work out, go to a lawyer or notary and get an affidavit declaring your good character.
+This is a legal workaround and often accepted when no official certificate is available.
+> [!TIP]
+> Always be honest about studying from NIOS.
+It’s a recognized and valid board under the MoE, Most institutions just need clarity and once you explain, they’ll often accept alternative documentation.
+Special thanks go [Aeryk](https://www.reddit.com/user/a3ryk) for allowing us to use this.

 **Fees related FAQs**

 ## I gave Public Exam now i wanna register for the upcoming Public Exam but it won't let me why is that?